 The San Francisco Zoo is a 100-acre zoo located in the southwestern corner of San Francisco, California, between Lake Merced and the Pacific Ocean along the Great Highway.
 The SF Zoo is a public institution, managed by the non-profit San Francisco Zoological Society, a 501 organization.

 It housed more than 1000 individual animals that representing more than 250 species.
-It is noted as the birthplace of Koko the gorilla, and, since 1974, the home of Elly, the oldest black rhinoceros in North America.
+It's noted as the birthplace of Koko the gorilla, and, since 1974, the home of Elly, the oldest black rhinoceros in North America.

 Their animals came from a lot of places around the globe such as: